 A five year land supply can be demonstrated.
 Completions are expected to increase over the next few years following a period of lower housing delivery due to the national economic downturn.
 Delivery of housing on the Newbury Racecourse strategic site commenced in 2012/13 with first occupations in 2013/14.
 The adopted SPD for Sandleford Park has set out guidelines for the development of this allocated site.
-The Proposed Submission Housing Site Allocations DPD has been published, enabling the inclusion of a number of proposed allocations within the five year housing land supply.
+The Proposed Submission Housing Site Allocations DPD is at an advanced stage, enabling the inclusion of a number of proposed allocations within the five year housing land supply.